 Fine-Tuning Your Brew

-- If your brew is too slow: Coarsen your grind slightly or pour more gently to maintain flow.
+- Brew too slow: coarsen your grind slightly or pour more gently to maintain flow

-- If your coffee tastes sour: Use hotter water or a finer grind.
+- Coffee tastes sour: use hotter water or a finer grind

-- If your coffee tastes bitter: Lower the water temperature slightly or coarsen the grind.
+- Coffee tastes bitter: lower the water temperature slightly or coarsen the grind

-- If your brew lacks sweetness: Extend your bloom or increase total brew time by 15 to 20 seconds.
+- Coffee lacks sweetness: extend your bloom or increase total brew time by 15 to 20 seconds

 At I Have a Bean, every bag is roasted and shipped the same day you order.
-Fresh coffee releases more gas especially at the beginning of a brew, which creates a livelier bloom.
-That burst of CO₂ can actually prevent proper extraction.
-The fix is simple: if your beans are within three days of roasting, extend the bloom phase by another 20 to 30 seconds to let the coffee de-gas fully.
-You’ll see the bed sink a bit.
-That extra time helps you unlock the full aroma, clarity, and sweetness of truly Just Roasted coffee.
+Fresh coffee releases more CO2, especially at the beginning of a brew, which creates a livelier bloom.
+If your beans are within three days of roasting, extend the bloom phase by an additional 20 to 30 seconds to let the coffee de-gas fully.
+You'll see the bed sink a bit when it's ready.
+That extra time helps unlock the full aroma, clarity, and sweetness of truly fresh coffee.

 Why are Chemex filters so thick?